flancia-coop/doc.anagora.org/mastodon-upgrade.md

 - Detail how we plan to experiment with new versions and mods without disrupting the social.coop community unnecessarily.
 - Detail how we could adopt [[Hometown]], a promising [[Mastodon]] fork.
   - #todo There is a new promising fork that was recently boosted, look up the name and include it here as an option.
-- Declare how the [[social coop tech group]] plans to run this project and others like it.
+- Detail how the [[social coop tech group]] plans to run this project and others like it.

 # Plan

-## Organizational
+## Organizational, meta

+This section covers prerequisites for the work being undertaken below coming to fruition.
+Our intention is to do the needful to ensure that our community's well being and stapreferences are prioritized.

 - We will create a proposal in [[loomio]] to spend a monthly sum paying for a [[secondary server]] to  [[runko]].
 - We will define a [[source of truth]] for shared projects understaken by the [[twg]] like this one.